 This pickle is everyone’s favorite, so I spend July putting up several big batches.
 The recipe is uncomplicated but time consuming, so give yourself the entire day.
 Get the green and yellow beans freshly picked from your local farmer.
+The key to the most successful snappy pickle is the most freshly picked beans!
 Dill also comes in fresh in July, so get enough for these beans but also fill the freezer full of gorgeous dill flower heads for upcoming off-season pickles.

-1 half bushel green beans and/or yellow beans
+1 half bushel green beans and 1/2 bushel yellow beans

 2 cups pickling salt

 Sterilize 20-24 quart canning jars and lids in the dishwasher.

 Prepare brine in deep pot, 2 gallons white vinegar and 2 gallons water, 2 cups pickling salt.